 Enter on line 6a the balance of section 263A costs paid or incurred during the tax year not includable on lines 2, 3, and 6b.
 Line 6b.
 Enter on line 6b any costs paid or incurred during the tax year not entered on lines 2 through 6a.

 Line 8.
 See Regulations sections 1.263A-1 through 1.263A-3 for details on figuring the amount of additional section 263A costs to be included in ending inventory.

-If the cooperative is using the cash method of accounting and it does not want to account for inventories, enter on line 8 the portion of its raw materials and merchandise purchased for resale that are included on line 7 and were not sold during the year.
+If the cooperative accounts for inventoriable items in the same manner as materials and supplies that are not incidental, enter on line 8 the portion of its raw materials and merchandise purchased for resale that are included on line 7 and were not sold during the year.